- Code ACST4031

 The aim of the Actuarial Control Cycle is to provide students with an understanding of underlying actuarial principles that may be applied to a range of problems and issues in commercial and business environments.
 Students are expected to develop a holistic approach to practical problem solving, and develop a level of judgement and professional skills required to successfully apply actuarial principles.
 The syllabus relates to actuarial practice both in the financial services and in other industries.
 Examples will be drawn from traditional and non-traditional areas to illustrate and establish the underlying actuarial principles in a problem based learning approach, using case studies and business-based examples.

 This subject, in conjunction with ACST4032, provides the opportunity for exemption from the requirements of the Actuarial Control Cycle subject under the Actuaries Institute’s Associate program.
 Such exemption depends on the grades attained over both subjects.

 Upon successful completion, students will have the knowledge and skills to:

 - Discuss and apply an actuarial control cycle in a variety of practical commercial situations

 - Relate the main features within the general environment to medium and long-term commercial decisions

-- Analyse the main features of the financial services marketplace including products and distribution channels
+- Analyse the main features and risks of financial products and contracts, from the point of view of consumers and providers

-- Understand and apply an enterprise risk management framework to identify and assess the risks in a range of situations
+- Apply a risk assessment framework to identify and assess the risks in a range of situations

 - Discuss and apply the process of product design